ewallah/moodle-enrol_coursecompleted/README.md

 ## Warning

-This plugin is NOT tested in Moodle Workplace, Totara, or other propriety software.
-Hence this plugin cannot be used in these environments.
+This plugin is 100% Open Source and NOT tested in Moodle Workplace, Totara, or other propriety software.
+As long as propriety environments do not reward plugin developpers, you can only use this plugin in 100% Open Source environments.

 ## Course completion